-The table below presents information regarding the Selling Stockholders and the shares of Holdco Common Stock that may be resold by the Selling Stockholders from time to time under this prospectus.
-This table is prepared based on information supplied to us by the Selling Stockholders, and reflects holdings as of January 20, 2023.
-The number of shares in the column "Maximum Number of Shares of Holdco Common Stock to be Offered Pursuant to this Prospectus" represents all of the shares of Holdco Common Stock being offered for resale by the Selling Stockholders under this prospectus.
-The Selling Stockholders may sell some, all or none of the shares being offered for resale in this offering.
-We do not know how long the Selling Stockholders will hold the shares before selling them.
-Except as set forth in the section titled "Plan of Distribution" in this prospectus, we are not aware of any existing arrangements between the Selling Stockholders and any other stockholder, broker, dealer, underwriter or agent relating to the sale or distribution of the shares of Holdco Common Stock being offered for resale by this prospectus.
+The table below presents information regarding the Selling Stockholder and the shares of Holdco Common Stock that may be resold by the Selling Stockholder from time to time under this prospectus.
+This table is prepared based on information supplied to us by the Selling Stockholder, and reflects holdings as of August 31, 2022.
+The number of shares in the column "Maximum Number of Shares of Holdco Common Stock to be Offered Pursuant to this Prospectus" represents all of the shares of Holdco Common Stock being offered for resale by the Selling Stockholder under this prospectus.
+The Selling Stockholder may sell some, all or none of the shares being offered for resale in this offering.
+We do not know how long the Selling Stockholder will hold the shares before selling them.
+Except as set forth in the section titled "Plan of Distribution" in this prospectus, we are not aware of any existing arrangements between the Selling Stockholder and any other stockholder, broker, dealer, underwriter or agent relating to the sale or distribution of the shares of Holdco Common Stock being offered for resale by this prospectus.

 Beneficial ownership is determined in accordance with Rule 13d-3(d) promulgated by the SEC under the Exchange Act, and includes shares of Holdco Common Stock with respect to which the Selling Stockholder has sole or shared voting and investment power.
-The percentage of shares of Holdco Common Stock beneficially owned by the Selling Stockholders prior to the offering shown in the table below is based on an aggregate of 22,265,463 shares of Holdco Common Stock outstanding on January 20, 2023.
+The percentage of shares of Holdco Common Stock beneficially owned by the Selling Stockholder prior to the offering shown in the table below is based on an aggregate of 19,087,185 shares of Holdco Common Stock outstanding on August 15, 2022.
+Because the purchase price to be paid by the Selling Stockholder for shares of Holdco Common Stock, if any, that we may elect to sell to the Selling Stockholder in one or more purchases from time to time under the Purchase Agreement will be determined on the applicable dates for such purchases, the actual number of shares of Holdco Common Stock that we may sell to the selling stockholder under the Purchase Agreement may be fewer than the number of shares being offered for resale under this prospectus.
 The fourth column assumes the resale by the Selling Stockholder of all of the shares of Holdco Common Stock being offered for resale pursuant to this prospectus.